Senthil-Lakshmikanth/amfoss-tasks/task-03/README.md

 [Building Towers 1]()|:heavy_check_mark:||
 [Ram and Gifts]()|||:heavy_check_mark:

-Except the 3, the rest of the codes are ☑️ Correct 💯 😿 😢
+Except the 3 unattempted, the rest are ☑️ Correct 😢

+Only few test cases with very big numbers terminated due to timeout.
+I even tested the codes against custom input, The logic is 💯 Correct

+I just dont know how to optimise the code, but I will make sure I will study about time complexities in upcoming days and optimise these codes.